The Importance of Leadership: Play Your Music

 Leadership Worth Following Requires Courage

 People don’t follow perfection.
 They follow authenticity.
-They follow leaders who bring their whole selves — strengths, convictions, creativity, and even vulnerability — into the work.
+They are drawn to leaders who bring their whole selves — strengths, convictions, creativity, and even vulnerability — into their work.
+When leaders share their “music,” they:

-Model courage, giving others permission to step forward
+Model courage, giving others permission to step forward.

-Create psychological safety where ideas can flourish
+Create psychological safety where ideas can flourish.

-Build trust through genuine presence
+Build trust through genuine presence.

-Elevate performance through inspiration, not pressure
+Elevate performance through inspiration, not pressure.

 Your team doesn’t need a flawless leader.
 They need a courageous one — someone who refuses to leave their best ideas, deepest values, and highest calling unexpressed.